 As with images in regular articles, all files must be provided in 300 dpi in either .jpg or .png.
 You may need to adjust hand-drawn submissions to ensure that the scanning process results in a clear and legible picture.

 Nevertheless, the aesthetic qualities of graphic submissions are less important than their ability to convey information clearly.
 Visual scholarship should aim at presenting knowledge in a legible, efficient, and productive way, subordinating aesthetic choices to these goals.

 While being a skilled drafstman can improve the efficiency of such communication, minimalist solutions (see “Creativity and project management: a comic”, by Phil Jones Jones, James Evans) and technical options (see “Materiality Comics”, by Aaron Kashtan) are perfectly viable alternatives, provided the form is coherent with the content and the epistemic objectives of the submission.

 Graphic research is a time-consuming process, even compared to traditional forms of scholarly publication.
 We therefore encourage scholars wishing to submit graphic pieces to first contact the graphic editor with their project, presenting the subject of the piece as well as the graphic strategies they intend to use.
 This collaborative approach is meant to generate useful feedback and to refine the submissions, but it does not guarantee that they will go through the peer-review process successfully.

 Additionally, we will consider submissions in “thumbnail” or “storyboard” form for peer review.
 Such submissions should include the complete introductory text and a fully realized graphic sample, but the entire project need not be in fully-rendered graphic form.
 This process is useful for multiple-page articles in comics form, where the creator does not want to waste time on a fully-rendered project only to have it rejected.
 The editors will make sure that reviewers are aware of these submission processes.

-Authors should abide by the authorship guidelines when submitting an article.
+Authors should abide by the Author Guidelines when submitting an article.